deniseegohh/webtest/README.md

 ---

 ## **Objective**
-The goal of this assignment is to create a functional web application hosted on **AWS EC2**.
+The goal of this assignment is to create a functional web application with GenAI hosted on **AWS EC2**.
 The application will integrate with the VirusTotal API to securely upload and scan files for malware or viruses.
+Integrate with a free GenAI app such as Gemini API to explain the results to a lay end user.

 ---

 ## **Features**
 1. **File Upload and Scanning**: Build a web interface that allows users to upload files and scan them using the [VirusTotal API](https://docs.virustotal.com/reference/overview).
 2. **Result Display**: Present the scan results dynamically and clearly on the webpage.
+3. **GenAI Integration**: Integrate with the GenAI to explain the results to a lay end user
-3. **Customizable Design**: Add enhancements or optimizations to showcase your skills.
+4. **Customizable Design**: Add enhancements or optimizations to showcase your skills.

 ---